-One Thursday when I was about to arrive in my college, I saw large number of Europeans coming in into the campus.
+One Thursday morning, I was about to arrive in my college when I saw large number of Europeans coming in into the campus.
 I was totally surprised as I’ve never seen something like this before.
-I know that they’re students because they have continental European appearance, instead of typical Anglo Saxon British like the average Aussies.
+They have continental European appearance and speak in German.

-Upon entering the campus, I was truly surprised that the courtyard area is packed with Europeans!
+Upon entering the campus, I was truly surprised that the courtyard area is packed with these Europeans!
 My campus felt like in Europe!
-After looking at them, I realize that all of them were Swiss.
 They truly dominate the courtyard, so much that other students decided to stand aside.
-It’s not that the Swiss whisked them aside, but because the Asian students not felt confident enough to be near the Europeans.
+It’s not that the they whisked them aside, but because the Asian students felt a bit intimidated to be near the Europeans.

 Large group of Swiss students is seem relaxing on the fountain on St. Mark’s courtyard.
-Heinz Gubler (in dark green T-shirt) can be seen chatting with new students on center right).
+Heinz Gubler (in dark green T-shirt on upper right) can be seen chatting with new students on center right.
 While Denise Loher (in lime green shirt, with short hair) and Maria Lüchinger (in red t-shirt) sat on lower right of the fountain.

 When Heinz arrived, he was also surprised by their presence.
-He didn’t expect to see his countrymen to arrive in such large number.
+He didn’t expect to see such large number of Europeans.
 He did socialize with some of them briefly, and can confirm that they are all indeed Swiss Germans.
 Some of them even live near Heinz’s hometown.

 Alvin, who watched the scene commented that he finally see some proof that what is depicted in the brochure is real after all.
-Prior to their arrival, we often thought that the presence of Caucasian students in the brochure photos was just a promotional thing, where Australian models stood as “foreign students”.
+During our first weeks in here, we often thought that the presence of Caucasian students depicted in the brochure was just a promotional thing, where Australian models stood as “foreign students” as the students were predominantly Asians.

 Reiko, upon watching such large number of Europeans, teased me by saying “Oooh, lovely girls aren’t they?
 I hope that you get to know some of them.”
-Well, I eventually did.
 Sung Ho was equally amazed.
 Although not really attracted by them, he expressed his amusement in regards about the prospect of having additional Europeans as our classmate.

 Maria was a part time teacher who worked on a kindergarten in the town.
-Her appearance is looks more like south European than Germans.
 She has rugged facial appearance, intense dark eyes, darker reddish skin when compared to her compatriots, and her hair is also dark.
 In fact, once in a while some Aussies would mistake her for Italian, despite the fact that she is a Swiss German.
-Her English knowledge is actually quite poor, so much that I wonder how she could qualify for advance class.
+Her English knowledge is actually quite poor, so much that I wonder how she could qualify for upper intermediate class.

 Denise’s smooth silky skin and her baby face look truly made her looks so beautiful.
 Yet, at that time I wasn’t really interested with her.
 The fact that there were other beautiful Swiss girls in the college meant that I was also curious to know other girls.

 But Danny* and Erick* were less enthusiastic about it.
-They warned me that they might deceive me into the night life, drinking binge, or even drugs, because they have seen many Aussies doing that.
+They warned me that these Europeans might deceive me into the night life, drinking binge, or even drugs, because they have seen many Aussies doing that to Indonesian students.
 Danny even scolded and reprimanded to not to get too intimate with the Swiss.
 Since I perceived them as being disrespectful towards me, I decided to ignore his words.
 Erick even said that “those people are fake!”
-Well, you’re a hopeless prick yourself!
+Well, you’re a fake friend yourself!

-On our first Friday with these new Swiss students, we went to The Queens bar.
-It was also the first time that I had a chance to chat with Denise and Maria.
+On our first Friday after the arrival these new Swiss students, we went to The Queens bar.
+It was also the first time that I had a chance to have long conversation with Denise and Maria.
 I remember we sat on a table on the outdoor part of the pub, and I sat just across the small table from these girls.

-Unfortunately, they didn’t last long in my class.
+I was really happy to get around them.
+And it made me excited to be in the college.
+Yet, unfortunately, they didn’t last long in my class.
 By the following Monday, they decided to downgrade the class and move to another room.
-Possibly, they couldn’t keep up with the standard.
+Maybe, they couldn’t keep up with the standard.
 And besides that, their purpose of attending this college is purely for fun.
 Not to prepare for higher education in Australia.

 Despite of their disappearance from my class, I still could keep up with them.
 I always catch up with them, whenever we had lunch break.
 Sometime Heinz would act like “translator” just in case if they lost in translation.
 Some other Swiss would also love to join our conversation.

 Enjoying lunch break.
-Heinz is eating his lunch, while Denise looking on, Maria looks somber.
+Heinz is eating his lunch, while Denise looking on, and Maria facial expression looks odd.

-If that’s not enough, between our reading sessions we also chatted.
-I started by asking what motivated her to come all the way to Australia to study.
+If that’s not enough, between our reading sessions we also make conversation.
+It’s the first time I can finally chat between two of us.
+I started by asking what motivated her to come all the way to Australia to learn English, instead of UK.
 She said that she is keen to visit countries in faraway places, to see the world, and also wants to meet the people outside Europe.
 She also said that I am her first non-European friend that she ever had.
 Wow, that makes me feel really special.
 She wants to know what is so special about Indonesia.
 I replied that Indonesia is has diverse culture, friendly people, beautiful scenery, and also nice beaches.
 Denise sounds excited upon hearing that, and she said that one day she would pay visit to Indonesia.

 Somehow, I notice that there is a silver ring on her finger ring.
 I asked whether if she is already in relationship.
-She replied that she did actually had boyfriend.
-Although she admitted that her relationship “wasn’t very serious”.
+She replied that she actually have boyfriend.
+Although she admitted that her relationship “not very serious”.

 While we were chatting, my left ear was listening to earphone playing music on my Walkman.
 Denise asked if she could also listen to the music.
 I gladly said yes, so she put one earphone on her left ear, while I put the other on my right.
 My heart was pounding.
 I cannot describe how happy I was back then, sitting next to my dream girl, she listened to the song that I choose.
 I think back then we listened to the song like “Will You Still Love Me” from Chicago, and also “Lovefool” from The Cardigans.

 It suddenly strokes me when I listen to the latter song.
-I remember back when I first listened to this song prior to my departure to Australia, I felt like having a chemistry with its singer, and keen to look for someone like her.
-And upon looking at Denise, who partly resembles the lead singer The Cardigans, I realize that she must be the girl that I’m going to fall in love with.
+I remember back when I first listened to this song prior, I felt like having a chemistry with its singer, and keen to look for someone that resemble her.
+And upon looking at Denise, who had similar physical appearance the lead singer The Cardigans, I realize that she must be the girl that I’m going to fall in love with.

 If that’s not enough, upon concluded listening to my Walkman, she kissed the earphone and handed it back to me.
 Although I didn’t watch her kissing, I can feel her cold saliva on my ear when I attach the earphone.
 It’s obvious sign that she too was infatuated with me.
 She probably wanted to kiss me, but since there were many people in library, she avoided doing that directly to me.